-Many tests are available to detect Hepatitis C virus in the blood.
-The first test done to screen an individual for the presence of HCV is called Anti-HCV antibody test that is done with enzyme immunoassay or ELISA.
+Many tests are available to detect the Hepatitis C (HCV) virus in the blood.
+The first test done to screen an individual for the presence of HCV is called the Anti-HCV antibody test which is done with enzyme immunoassay or ELISA.
 Once an individual is infected with HCV, the immune system of that individual will make antibodies against the virus.
 Detection of these antibodies in the blood shows the individual is infected with HCV.
-This is very important to know here that once the Anti-HCV antibody tests get positive, it will remain positive during the lifetime of an individual even if the virus is cleared from the body.
+This is very important to know here that once the Anti-HCV antibody tests get positive, they will remain positive during the lifetime of an individual even if the virus is cleared from the body.

-There is a considerable probability of anti-HCV antibody being false positive or false negative, so another test called HCV RIBA (recombinant immunoblot assay) is done to confirm the result of a positive anti-HCV antibody test.
+There is a considerable probability of anti-HCV antibodies being falsely positive or false negative, so another test called HCV RIBA (recombinant immunoblot assay) is done to confirm the result of a positive anti-HCV antibody test.

-Once Anti-HCV antibody test is found positive, second test to confirm the presence of HCV is RNA PCR (polymerase chain reaction).
+Once the Anti-HCV antibody test is found positive, the second test to confirm the presence of HCV is RNA PCR (polymerase chain reaction).
 This test detects the presence of HCV RNA in the blood.
-PCR can be qualitative to detect the presence of the HCV in blood sample or quantitative to detect the viral load in the blood sample.
+PCR can be qualitative to detect the presence of HCV in a blood sample or quantitative to detect the viral load in the blood sample.

-The term Hepatitis comprises of two words i.e. “hepat” meaning liver and “itis” meaning inflammation.
+The term Hepatitis comprises two words i.e. “hepat” meaning liver and “itis” meaning inflammation.
 Therefore, hepatitis refers to a disease in which there is inflammation of the liver cells.
-There are many types of hepatitis; some are caused by infections and some are due to other pathologic conditions in the body.
-The hepatitis C is a disease that is caused by viral infection of the liver cells and this virus is commonly known as hepatitis C virus or HCV.
+There are many types of hepatitis (Hepatitis A and Hepatitis B vaccines are often recommended when traveling abroad, and Hepatitis C).
+Some are caused by infections and some are due to other pathologic conditions in the body.
+Hepatitis C is a disease that is caused by a viral infection of the liver cells and this virus is commonly known as hepatitis C virus or HCV.

 Hepatitis C infection can be acute or chronic.
-An acute infection is very often asymptomatic or exhibits very mild symptoms like fatigue, nausea, decreased appetite, weight loss and pain in muscles or joints.
-There is no appearance of jaundice in an acute infection in most cases and acute infection very rarely causes acute liver failure.
-The acute infection is very common in young females, and it resolves spontaneously 10-50% of the time.
+An acute infection is very often asymptomatic or exhibits very mild symptoms like fatigue, nausea, decreased appetite, weight loss, and pain in muscles or joints.
+There is no appearance of jaundice in acute infection in most cases and acute infection very rarely causes acute liver failure.
+Acute infection is very common in young females, and it resolves spontaneously 10-50% of the time.

-More than 80% of the HCV infected individuals develop chronic infection.
+More than 80% of HCV-infected individuals develop chronic infections.
 If the viral RNA is detected in an individual’s blood for more than 6 months, it is known as a chronic infection of HCV.
-The symptoms with chronic HCV infection are mild fatigue and difficulty in processing information also known has cognitive dysfunction.
+The symptoms of chronic HCV infection are mild fatigue and difficulty in processing information also known as cognitive dysfunction.

-The liver function remains close to normal that is indicated by normal levels of enzymes produced by liver.
+The liver function remains close to normal which is indicated by normal levels of enzymes produced by the liver.
 Chronic infection of HCV if remains untreated for several years can cause liver cancer and liver cirrhosis.
 Cirrhosis is a condition of the liver in which the normal liver tissue is replaced by dead and scar tissue.
-An estimated 10-30% of the individuals infected with chronic HCV infection develop liver cirrhosis over a period of 30 years and the incidence of developing cirrhosis is noted more in male gender, alcoholics and the individuals who are also infected with hepatitis B virus and HIV (AIDS) virus in addition to HCV.
-Fatty liver changes are also noted in most of the individuals with chronic HCV infection before development of liver cirrhosis.
+An estimated 10-30% of the individuals infected with chronic HCV infection develop liver cirrhosis over 30 years and the incidence of developing cirrhosis is noted more in the male gender, alcoholics, and the individuals who are also infected with hepatitis B virus, and HIV (AIDS) virus in addition to HCV.
+Fatty liver changes are also noted in most individuals with chronic HCV infection before the development of liver cirrhosis.

-Chronic HCV infections may cause other diseases in a human body that does not involve the liver.
-Most common of these non-liver diseases due to HCV are diabetes mellitus, diabetic nephropathy, cryoglobulinemia, inflammation of small blood vessels and inflammation of the thyroid.
+Chronic HCV infections may cause other diseases in the human body that does not involve the liver.
+The most common of these non-liver diseases due to HCV are diabetes mellitus, diabetic nephropathy, cryoglobulinemia, inflammation of small blood vessels, and inflammation of the thyroid.
 Different cardiac problems like cardiomyopathy and cardiac arrhythmias are also reported associated with chronic HCV infection.

 Top Rated NYC physician